Board Chair – Cliff Meness

 Board Member – Tom Whillans

-Tom is an ecologist with particular interests in fisheries, fish habitat, wetlands, co-management, community development, traditional knowledge, watershed restoration, historical ecology, bioregionalism, restoration ecology and related environmental problems.
-His doctoral work was in the Department of Zoology, while located at the Institute for Environmental Studies, at the University of Toronto.
-Since 1983, he has been a professor in the Environmental and Resource Studies Program, Trent University.
-He chaired the Program from 1989-91 and 1994-5.
-Lately he has been involved particularly in the development of the community-based research and education program at the university.
+Tom is an ecologist with particular interests in fisheries, fish habitat, wetlands, co-management, community development, traditional knowledge, watershed restoration, historical ecology, biodiversity, restoration ecology and related environmental problems.
+His Ph.D. was in fisheries ecology, in the Department of Zoology, University of Toronto.
+Since 1983, he has been a professor in what is now the School of the Environment, Trent University, chairing its predecessor for nine years.
+He helped to develop and taught in 14 undergraduate and three graduate degrees at the university and is currently Coordinator of the B.Sc. in Ecological Restoration.
+Relevant to the A/OFRC, he had a key role in the creation of the Indigenous Environmental degrees (B.A./B.Sc.) and related Institute.
+For the past 30 years he has been involved particularly in the development of the community-based research and education options at the university.